-They offer a low rent apartment search that shows low-rent apartments for senior citizens and people with disabilities, as well as for families and individuals.
-For low rent apartments, the government gives funds directly to the apartment owners.
+The Department of Housing and Urban Development (HUD) has a number of resources to help seniors find affordable rentals.
+They offer a low-rent apartment search that shows low-rent apartments for senior citizens and people with disabilities, as well as for families and individuals.
+For low-rent apartments, the government gives funds directly to the apartment owners.
 There is an income limit to qualify.

 You can also look for multifamily units by state that rent to seniors and people with disabilities.
 HUD does not provide details like eligibility, waiting list information, or types of accessible features for these properties, but the list can help you identify potential rentals in your area.